-In June 2017, Sun and Taro affiliates renewed a services arrangement (the "Services Agreement") that allows the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America and Israel in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), OTC, Management, Procurement, and certain aspects of Commercial and Customer Service, Finance (Accounts Receivable, Accounts Payable, Government Pricing, Gross-to-Net and Tax Compliance), Regulatory Affairs (state licensing only in U.S.), Supply Chain and Operations (management services only) (each a "Service Area").
+Sun and Taro renewed a services arrangement (the "Services Agreement") effective April 1, 2018, that allows the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), OTC, Management, Procurement, certain aspects of Commercial and Customer Service, Finance (Accounts Receivable, Accounts Payable, Government Pricing, Gross-to-Net and Tax Compliance), Regulatory Affairs (Canada only), Supply Chain and Operations (management services only), and Travel Related Services (each a "Service Area").

 The companies are required to maintain records (the "Service Reports") of the costs associated with the provision of the services under the Services Agreement, and allocate such costs between companies, based upon the approved allocation methodologies for each Service Area.
-The Services Agreement requires our Audit Committee to review the Service Reports on a semi-annual basis and the Services Agreement as a whole, on an annual basis to determine its efficacy and whether it is in the Company's best interests.
+The Services Agreement requires our Audit Committee to review the Service Reports on a semi-annual basis and the Services Agreement, as a whole, on an annual basis to determine its efficacy and whether it is in the Company's best interests.